Edward Hopper "Ground Swell"

 Corcoran Gallery of Art in Washington DC

-The usual interpretation of this image is that young people are watching the incoming wave which is beginning to rock their boat, simultaneous to this German armies had begun a rapid expansion in Europe with Britain eventfully ending up as the sole holdout in Hitler's dominance over a significant part of the globe.
-Coupled into this understanding is that the inevitable entry into the fray of the United States meant that these youthful painted figures would be finding themselves involved in the USA's military reaction to the fascist spread of violence around the globe, which indeed was the case a relatively short time later.
+The usual interpretation of this image is that young people are watching the incoming wave which is beginning to rock their boat, simultaneous to this German armies had begun a rapid expansion in Europe with Britain eventually ending up as the sole holdout in Hitler's dominance over a significant part of the globe.
+Coupled into this understanding is that an inevitable entry into the fray by the United States meant that these youthful painted figures would be finding themselves involved in the USA's military reaction to the fascist spread of violence around the globe, which indeed was the case a relatively short time later.

 [This work was transferred from the Cocoran to the National Gallery of Art when the NGA took over the Corcoran collections.
 The piece is now on display in the American section of the main National Gallery of Art building on the National Mall, Washington DC.]